![]() |

 Delegates to the National Assembly were alarmed by the spreading violence.
 They responded with speeches about lifting the yoke that for centuries had weighed upon the peasants.
 On August 4, the National Assembly made the abolition of feudal privileges official.
 Nobles were prohibited from charging dues, from making people work on roads or from holding exclusive hunting rights.
 The National Assembly removed nobles as makers of law in what had been their areas of rule.
 Their courts were abolished.
 They were no longer exempt from paying taxes.
 And the National Assembly ended obligations to pay tithes to the Church.

-Discussion in the National Assembly moved from general principles to the details of a new constitution.
-The main issue was how powers would be divided between the king and elected representatives of the people -- including the question of the king having veto powers over legislation.
-Louis XVI was seen as an enlightened monarch. [note] The National Assembly had declared itself sovereign but was seeking the king's cooperation.
-Louis announced that he agreed with the "spirit" of the constitution, but, when he expressed his own ideas about specific points, newspapers in Paris supporting revolution saw the king's opinions as opposition.
-These newspapers spread animosity against the king.
+The National Assembly had declared itself sovereign but was seeking the king's cooperation.
+Louis announced that he agreed with the "spirit" of the constitution.
+But when he expressed his own ideas about specific points, newspapers supporting revolution interpreted the king's opinions as hostile opposition to the constitution, and they spread animosity toward the king.
 Deputies to the National Convention and the many who supported the revolution looked upon Louis with greater suspicion.
-The French Revolution was beginning to suffer from exaggeration, fear and an inability to work around disagreements.

-Copyright © 2009 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.